-Dwelling, multi-family.
-Means a building containing three or more dwelling units.
+Dwelling, multi-family unit.
+Means a building containing three-five or more dwelling units, configured as attached dwelling units stacked on multiple floors or stories.

-- Dwelling, one-family.
-Means a detached building, including a manufactured housing unit other than a trailer house, containing one dwelling unit. - Dwelling, two-family.
-Means a detached building, including a manufactured housing unit containing two dwelling units.
+Dwelling, one-family unit.
+Means a detached building, including a manufactured housing unit other than a trailer house, containing one dwelling unit.